 It's worth noting that the Hummingbird UL achieves its low weight with notably narrow dimensions that many will find constrictive.
 Its ultra-high fill power down also comes with an ultra-high list price.
 If you can look past these faults, you get a traditional mummy bag that supplies an unparalleled warmth-to-weight ratio.
 There may be no better choice when the ounces really matter.

 Western Mountaineering UltraLite

-If you know you "sleep cold" or have plans for a colder trip in the spring or fall, the Western Mountaineering UltraLite may be the best bag for you.
-With its 17 ounces of 850+ fill power down and a legit draft collar, our testers think it was easily the warmest bag in the review.
-Also, its full-length zipper and horizontal baffle construction give you ample options for shedding heat and avoiding overheating on hot summer nights.
-In the field, we were able to sleep comfortably in this bag across an expansive range of overnight temperatures from 10° to 55°F.
+If you know you "sleep cold" or have plans for colder trips in the spring or fall, the Western Mountaineering UltraLite is the bag for you.
+With 17 ounces of 850+ fill power down and a legit draft collar, our testers think it is easily the warmest bag in the review.
+At the same time, its full-length zipper and horizontal baffle construction give you ample options for shedding heat and avoiding overheating on hot summer nights.
+In the field, we could sleep comfortably in this bag across an expansive range of overnight temperatures from 10° to 55°F.

-The drawback to this exceptional performance is a staggering price tag.
-We also believe that a slightly less warm bag would be adequate for most 3-season travelers and provide additional benefits in terms of weight and packed size.
-Nevertheless, if you're looking for an awesome bag that's assured to keep you toasty, the UltraLite is our favorite model.
+The primary drawback to this exceptional performance is a staggering price tag.
+We also believe that a less insulated bag would be adequate for most 3-season travelers while providing advantages in weight and packed size.
+Nevertheless, if you're looking for a fantastic bag that's assured to keep you toasty, the UltraLite is our favorite model.